 If your camera has a dial like one of these, but you do not realize what that dial can do for you, please join us!

-Find out what ISO 200, f5.6 and histogram mean, and why you should care.
-Understand what all those focus modes can do to grab your photo’s viewer.
-High impact photographs require a mix of artistic and technical skills; this class introduces the technical controls.
+Learn what ISO 200, f5.6 and histogram mean, and why you should care.
+Understand what all those focus modes can do to grab your audience.
+Great photographs require a mix of artistic and technical skills; this class introduces those technical controls.

 What to bring: A suitable camera and its user manual.